Agreement on the Administration of Agency Grants and Awards by Research Institutions

 - comply with any request for information that an Agency may require to meet its obligations under the Act; and

-- assist applicants in preparing or commissioning documentation or reports that may be required, the cost of which shall be borne by the Institution or the applicant but shall not constitute an expense eligible for Agency funding.
+- assist applicants in preparing or commissioning documentation or reports that may be required, the cost of which shall be borne by the Institution or the applicant and does not constitute an expense eligible for Agency funding.

-The Parties agree that, in the event of a conflict in respect of this Agreement or its implementation, they shall first attempt to resolve the conflict at the working level, in good faith but, if that is unsuccessful, the conflict shall be brought to the attention of the Parties' management for resolution.
-As well, if the Parties concerned agree, the matter may be referred to mediation before a mutually acceptable third party.
+In the event of a conflict in respect of this Agreement or its implementation, the Parties shall first attempt to resolve the conflict at the working level, in good faith.
+If unsuccessful, the conflict shall be brought to the attention of the Parties' management for resolution.
+The Agency shall, in consultation with the Institution, determine an acceptable timeline to resolve the conflict.
+If the Parties concerned agree, the matter may be referred to mediation before a mutually acceptable third party.

-If an Agency believes, acting reasonably, that there has been a serious or systemic breach of this Agreement, it may require the Institution to cause an independent review to be carried out promptly by a qualified person to verify compliance by the Institution with Agency requirements, the cost of which shall be borne by the Institution, and the Institution shall make the report and working papers of the review available to the Agency.
+If an Agency reasonably believes that there has been a material breach of this Agreement, it may require the Institution to cause an independent review to be carried out promptly by a qualified person to verify and report on compliance by the Institution with Agency requirements, the cost of which shall be borne by the Institution.
+The Institution shall make this independent review report and any working papers of the review available to the Agency.